pika/pika/docs/examples/asynchronous_publisher_example.rst

         def connect(self):
             """This method connects to RabbitMQ, returning the connection handle.
             When the connection is established, the on_connection_open method will be invoked by pika.
-If you want the reconnection to work, make sure you set stop_ioloop_on_close to False, which is not the default behavior of this adapter.

             :rtype: pika.SelectConnection